Text-to-video model: Impacts and applications

+Propaganda produced by Iranian media company Explosive Media during the 2026 Iran war.
+Note the use of Lego-style animation using a text-to-video model.

 Text-to-video models offer a broad range of applications that may benefit various fields, from educational and promotional to creative industries.
 These models can streamline content creation for training videos, movie previews, gaming assets, and visualizations, making it easier to generate content.

-During the Russo-Ukrainian war, fake videos made with Artificial Intelligence were created as part of a propaganda war against Ukraine and shared in social media.
-These included depictions of children in the Ukrainian Armed Forces, fake ads targeting children encouraging them to denounce critics of the Ukrainian government, or fictitious statements by Ukrainian President Volodymyr Zelenskyy about the country's surrender, among others.
+During the Russo-Ukrainian war, fake videos made with artificial intelligence were created as part of a propaganda war against Ukraine and shared in social media.
+These included depictions of children in the Ukrainian military uniform, videos falsely attributed Ukrainian television which call for children to report siblings who listen to Russian music, or fictitious statements by Ukrainian President Volodymyr Zelenskyy about the country's surrender, among others.

 Movies

-Kaur vs Kore is the first Indian feature film made using generative AI which features dual role for the AI character of Sunny Leone, set to release in 2026.
+Kaur vs Kore is an Indian feature film made using generative AI which features dual role for the AI character of Sunny Leone, set to release in 2026.

-Chiranjeevi Hanuman – The Eternal is an Indian movie made entirely using Generative AI created by Vijay Subramaniam which is set for theatrical release in 2026.
-The movie was widely criticised by the Film makers in the Bollywood industry for entirely relying on AI and use of AI was seen as an existential threat to their career.
+Chiranjeevi Hanuman – The Eternal is an Indian movie made entirely using generative AI created by Vijay Subramaniam which is set for theatrical release in 2026.
+The movie was widely criticised by Bollywood filmmakers for entirely relying on AI, which was seen as a threat to their career.

 Series

-Mahabharat: Ek Dharmayudh is an Indian mythological OTT series released on October 2025 and streamed on JioHotstar.
+Mahabharat: Ek Dharmayudh is an Indian mythological OTT series released in October 2025 and streamed on JioHotstar.
 It is recognized as the first series created entirely using artificial intelligence to generate visuals and character animations and consists of 100 episodes.